PAHFIT/pahfit/docs/fit_spectrum.rst

 The more advanced user can experiment with different initial conditions by directly accessing the features table stored in the model object.
-As long as no columns are added or removed, the user can freely edit the parameters of this table or remove rows.
+As long as no columns are added or removed, the user can freely edit the parameters of this table or remove rows to disable features entirely.
 Each row corresponds to one feature.
 Any edits to this table will immediately reflected when the next call to guess, fit, or plot is made.

 .. code-block:: python